ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 Other important parameters are::

-  omit_last_file        = False,   # last file of output file list is omitted, set to True to avoid potential data damage when open netcdf files are read when the simulation is still running time_mode             = 'num2dat e', # ususally 'num2date' should be fine however older simulations sometimes need 'float2date' model_type            = 'oce',   # choose 'oce' for ocean data or 'atm' for atmospheric data output_freq           = 'auto',  # specify e.g. 'yearly', 'monthly', depending on the output frequency of the data, needed for pyic.time_average to give appropriate number to each month / year.
-Usually autmotic determination works fine, problems can arise when only one time step is in a file. verbose               = False,   # writ out some informations, good to infer which steps take up most of the time dtype                 = 'float32', # if double precissioin is needed change to 'float64'
+  omit_last_file        = False,   # the last file of the output file list is omitted, set to True to avoid potential data damage when open NetCDF files are read when the simulation is still running time_mode             = 'num2dat e', # ususally 'num2date' should be fine however older simulations sometimes need 'float2date' model_type            = 'oce',   # choose 'oce' for ocean data or 'atm' for atmospheric data output_freq           = 'auto',  # specify e.g. 'yearly', 'monthly', depending on the output frequency of the data, needed for pyic.time_average to give appropriate number to each month / year.
+Usually, automatic determination works fine, problems can arise when only a one-time step is in a file. verbose               = False,   # writ out some information, good to infer which steps take up most of the time dtype                 = 'float32', # if double precision is needed change to 'float64'

 Loading the data
 ----------------